 - Peel Public Health: Community Counselling Support Services

 - Multicultural Inter-Agency Group of Peel (MIAG): MIAG is a non-profit charitable community organization that strives to address community needs and identify gaps in service delivery, and to ensure the active participation of diverse communities including women, youth, seniors and persons with disabilities in the society

 - Catholic Family Services of Peel-Dufferin: Their mandate is to strengthen families and help stop family violence.
 Counselling services are available in English, French, Hindi, Kannada, Malayalam, Mandarin, Polish, Punjabi, Spanish, Urdu and Tamil.
 They offer individual, couple, and family counselling in areas such as stress, depression, anxiety, family and/or couple difficulties, grief, separation, eating disorders, transitions, etc. No appointment necessary.

 - Women’s Counselling Centre: Subsidized by the Government of Ontario and administered by the Salvation Army.
 Counselling for women who have had a history or are currently victims of any type of abuse.

-- Lakeshore Community Outreach Centre: An eccumenical gathering of churches sponsoring a neighbourhood food bank.
-Other service offered to the residents in their service area: ESL classes, bible studies, womens groups, etc.
+- Lakeshore Community Outreach Centre: An ecumenical gathering of churches sponsoring a neighbourhood food bank.
+Other service offered to the residents in their service area: ESL classes, Bible studies, womens' groups, etc.